Daniel Cameron (American politician)

-Daniel Jay Cameron (born November 22, 1985) is an American attorney and politician who served as the 51st attorney general of Kentucky from 2020 to 2024.
+Daniel Jay Cameron (born November 22, 1985) is an American attorney and politician who served as the 51st attorney general of Kentucky from 2019 to 2024.
 A member of the Republican Party, Cameron was the first African American and the first Republican since 1943 to be elected to the office.
 He was also the Republican nominee in the 2023 Kentucky gubernatorial election, losing to Democratic incumbent Andy Beshear.
-Cameron is running for the U.S. Senate seat being vacated by Mitch McConnell in 2026.
+Cameron ran for the U.S. Senate seat being vacated by Mitch McConnell in 2026, but lost the Republican nomination to Andy Barr.

 Born in Plano, Texas, Cameron moved to Elizabethtown, Kentucky, as a child.
 He attended the University of Louisville for his undergraduate and legal education.
-Cameron worked as a law clerk for U.S. district judge Gregory F. Van Tatenhove for two years, and was then legal counsel to Senate majority leader Mitch McConnell from 2015 to 2017.
+Cameron worked as a law clerk for U.S. district judge Gregory F. Van Tatenhove for two years and was then legal counsel to Senate majority leader Mitch McConnell from 2015 to 2017, who has been described as his mentor.
 In September 2020, he was among the final 20 additions to President Donald Trump's updated list of his potential Supreme Court nominees.

 Cameron ran in the 2019 Kentucky Attorney General election, receiving Trump's endorsement after the primary.
 He won with 57.7% of the vote.
 As attorney general, Cameron unsuccessfully challenged several of Beshear's COVID-19 restrictions.
 Following the killing of Breonna Taylor, Cameron announced the decision of his office as special prosecutor not to charge the two police officers who had shot and killed her, leading to widespread protests against Cameron's decision.

 Early life and education

 Cameron was born in Plano, Texas.
-He later lived in Alabama.
 He was raised in Elizabethtown, Kentucky.
 His mother was a professor at Elizabethtown Community and Technical College, and his father owned a local coffee shop.
 Cameron attended John Hardin High School in neighboring Radcliff.
 (Note: While John Hardin High has an Elizabethtown mailing address, it is physically located within the Radcliff city limits.)

 Cameron was awarded a scholarship sponsored by Senator Mitch McConnell to attend the University of Louisville, at which point he met McConnell for the first time.
 He was a redshirt freshman defensive back on the 2006 Louisville Cardinals football team, coming off the bench for limited playing time in the first two games.
 He graduated from the University of Louisville with a B.S. in 2008.
 In 2011, he earned a J.D. from the University of Louisville School of Law where he was president of the Student Bar Association.